-Transmission infrastructure is the backbone of the power grid, delivering electricity from generation sources to distribution networks.
-In many regions, this infrastructure is outdated and no longer sufficient to meet today’s needs—particularly as electrification accelerates across transportation, buildings, and industry.
-In the U.S., transmission capacity will need to expand significantly in the coming decades to support clean energy goals, growing demand, and grid reliability.
+Transmission infrastructure is the backbone of the power grid, yet in many regions, it is outdated and insufficient for modern needs, particularly as electrification accelerates across transportation, buildings, and industry.
+In the U.S., capacity must expand significantly to support clean energy goals, grid reliability, and the rapid acceleration of electrification across transportation and industry.

-Investment is increasing in high-voltage lines, regional interconnections, and digital grid technologies.
-Federal initiatives like the Inflation Reduction Act and Bipartisan Infrastructure Law offer funding and incentives for new transmission projects.
-At the same time, regional transmission organizations (RTOs) and independent system operators (ISOs) are updating their planning and cost-sharing processes to streamline approvals.
+Investment is surging in high-voltage lines, regional interconnections, and digital grid technologies supported by federal initiatives like the Inflation Reduction Act and Bipartisan Infrastructure Law that offer funding and incentives for new transmission projects.
+However, the industry faces persistent challenges, including permitting delays, interregional coordination issues, and competition from non-wires alternatives such as battery storage.

 How ADI can help